 Expressing potential in Japanese isn't easy.
 There are many ways not exactly the same to do this, and there are restrictions on these phrases that don't exist for the English "can".
-In Japanese, the potential is intertwined with the concept of volition and favorability.
+In Japanese, the potential is intertwined with the concept of volition.
 This, not surprisingly, affects the grammar.

 The direct object of a potential sentence is treated as the subject of an intransitive verb.
 The object is still the object. が and を, though, may mark the object.
 There are rules behind it, but for now, we will use them interchangeably.

 It can't be helped, but I can't go to the park tomorrow.

 Can you read a Japanese book?

 It's just luck that I was able to succeed at the company.

 The story is too good to be true.

 8. いくつまで数えられるのか。(Somewhat rude; a sense of doubt is portrayed)

 How far can you count to?

 Literally: Birds can fly through the sky.